-- 1. This conservation measure applies to new and exploratory fisheries in the 2019/20 season, except where specific by-catch limits apply.
-Directed fishing shall not take place in the 2019/20 season in Statistical Divisions 58.4.1 and 58.4.3a. - 2.
+- 1. This conservation measure applies to new and exploratory fisheries in the 2021/22 season, except where specific by-catch limits apply.
+Directed fishing shall not take place in the 2021/22 season in Statistical Divisions 58.4.1 and 58.4.3a. - 2.
 The catch limits for all by-catch are set out in Annex 33-03/A. Within these catch limits, the total catch3 of by-catch, excluding individuals released alive in any small-scale research unit (SSRU), group of SSRUs or research block for which a specific catch limit (including a zero catch limit) is in place as defined in relevant conservation measures, shall not exceed the following limits: - skates and rays: 5% of the catch limit of Dissostichus spp. - Macrourus spp.: 16% of the catch limit for Dissostichus spp. - all other species 16% of the catch limit for Dissostichus spp. - 3.
 For the purposes of this measure 'Macrourus spp.' and 'skates and rays' should each be counted as a single species. - 4.
 On all vessels, all skates and rays must be brought on board or alongside the vessel to be checked for tags and for their condition to be assessed.
 Recaptured tagged skates and rays, as per Conservation Measure 41-01, Annex 41-01/C, paragraphs 2(vii) and (ix), should not be re-released.
 Unless otherwise specified by scientific observers, all other skates and rays caught alive and with a high probability of survival should be released alive, by vessels, by cutting snoods, and when practical, removing the hooks, and the number should be recorded and reported to the Secretariat. - 5.
 If the by-catch of any one species is equal to, or greater than, 1 tonne in any one haul or set4, then the fishing vessel shall move to another location at least 5 n miles5 distant.
 The fishing vessel shall not return to any point within 5 n miles of the location where the by-catch exceeded 1 tonne for a period of at least five days6.
 The location where the by-catch exceeded 1 tonne is defined as the path7 followed by the fishing vessel. - 6.
-If the catch of Macrourus spp. taken by a single vessel in any two 10-day periods8 in any SSRU, group of SSRUs or research block for which a specific catch limit (including a zero catch limit) is in place exceeds 1 500 kg in each 10-day period and exceeds 16% of the catch of Dissostichus spp. by that vessel in that SSRU, group of SSRUs or research block for which a specific catch limit (including a zero catch limit) is in place in those periods, the vessel shall cease fishing in that SSRU, group of SSRUs or research block for which a specific catch limit (including a zero catch limit) is in place for the remainder of the season. - 1 Except for waters adjacent to the Kerguelen and Crozet Islands - 2 Except for waters adjacent to the Prince Edward Islands - 3 Total green weight caught, excluding individuals released alive. - 4 For the purposes of this conservation measure, for a longline, each haul applies to a single longline regardless of how contiguous sections of gear are connected. - This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission.
+If the catch of Macrourus spp. taken by a single vessel in any two 10-day periods8 in any SSRU, group of SSRUs or research block for which a specific catch limit (including a zero catch limit) is in place exceeds 1 500 kg in each 10-day period and exceeds 16% of the catch of Dissostichus spp. by that vessel in that SSRU, group of SSRUs or research block for which a specific catch limit (including a zero catch limit) is in place in those periods, the vessel shall cease fishing in that SSRU, group of SSRUs or research block for which a specific catch limit (including a zero catch limit) is in place in those periods, the vessel shall cease fishing in that SSRU, group of SSRUs or research block for which a specific catch limit (including a zero catch limit) is in place for the remainder of the season. - 1 Except for waters adjacent to the Kerguelen and Crozet Islands - 2 Except for waters adjacent to the Prince Edward Islands - 3 Total green weight caught, excluding individuals released alive. - 4 For the purposes of this conservation measure, for a longline, each haul applies to a single longline regardless of how contiguous sections of gear are connected. - 5 This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission.